auyongtingting/hangman/README.md

 |     User      | Able to guess the letters of the chosen programming languages by clicking on the keys  |
 | Content Cell  | Able to skip to another round if he/she gives up on trying that specific round  |

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
-In addition, there were icons utilized from [Create React App](https://react-icons.github.io/react-icons/).
+In addition, there were icons utilized from [React-Icons](https://react-icons.github.io/react-icons/).

 # Getting Started with HangOrSurvive
 Step 1: Download the file and unzip it.